theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.AbapTimestamp.md

  [ArgumentOutOfRangeException](https://learn.microsoft.com/dotnet/api/system.argumentoutofrangeexception)

-The resulting <xref href="ERPConnect.AbapTimestamp" data-throw-if-not-resolved="false"></xref> is out of range of a representable date
+The resulting `ERPConnect.AbapTimestamp` is out of range of a representable date

 ### <a id="ERPConnect_AbapTimestamp_AddHours_System_Int32__"></a> AddHours\(in int\)